ialci, a dynamic and informative international union and network of lawyers

-The international union of lawyers, ialci, publishes its news here.
-They are set out below on this page, to keep ialci members, as well as members of the public interested in ialci activities and events, informed about what this international union of lawyers is up to!
+The international union and network of lawyers, ialci, publishes its news here.
+They are set out below on this page, to keep ialci members, as well as members of the public interested in ialci activities and events, informed about what this international union and network of lawyers is up to!

 ialci and Tranoï become official partners for 2016 trade shows worldwide | ialci international association of lawyers for creative industriesialci : 23/01/2016 8:00 am : Events, Law of luxury goods series, News